Jenson752/JensonPortfolio.github.io/Projects/Database Security/README.md

 - Ensure adherence to security best practices and compliance with specified security requirements.
 - Enhance data protection, user access management, and auditing capabilities within the system.

-## Methodologies for Database Security
+## Methodologies for Database Security Implementation

 ### 1. Database Design and Security Architecture
 - Describe the initial database architecture and identify security vulnerabilities.